thebharatmishra/DSA/README.md

-# DSA
+# Data Structures and Algorithms.
-This repo is just me learning DSA, and notes that I take while doing so.
+This repo is just me learning DSA and notes that I take while doing so.